xavidop/alexa-java-lambda-helloworld/README.md

 ```bash
 sam local invoke HelloWorldFunction --template HelloWorldFunction\.aws-sam\build\template.yaml --event  events/event.json
 ```

+**NOTE:** Using LocalDebugger.java you can make the request below to http://localhost:3001/:

 In the event.json you have an example of a LaunchRequest mocked from a skill.
 Take a look:

 ```json